Conditions and procedure for loans of objects for research purposes

-Using the application form that can be downloaded from the bottom of this page, please submit a concise research application to Professor Pieter ter Keurs, head of the Department of Collections and Research.
-This application should explain why you believe the proposed research to be important and how you intend to use the collection of the National Museum of Antiquities for the research project.
+Using the application form that can be downloaded from the bottom of this page, please submit a concise research application to Robert Ritter, Loans Registrar and Collection Manager (email@example.com).
+Please include Lucas Petit, Head of Collections and Research Department (firstname.lastname@example.org) in the CC list.
+This application should explain why you believe the proposed research to be important and how you intend to use the collection of the Dutch National Museum of Antiquities for the research project.
 If possible it will also include a specified list of objects with inventory numbers and details regarding the intended research methods and the names of the researchers who will be handling the material.
 In addition, you should specify the duration of the research period.
 Finally, we wish to know how the objects that you are requesting on loan are to be stored: what are the arrangements for the room or cupboard and what are the climate conditions?

 Planning the application